Camps and excursions

 - day excursions to places of interest

 - performing arts during and after school hours

 - participation in sports, arts and cultural events

 - music, physical education and outdoor education camps.

-In most cases there's an additional cost for camps and excursions which helps cover things like entrance fees and transport.
+In most cases there's an additional cost for camps and excursions that helps cover things like entrance fees and transport.

 If you have financial problems that could stop your child from attending, talk to the school principal.
 Support is also available for parents who have a School Card.

 All schools and preschools have camp and excursion policies that include staff to student ratios, duty of care, safety and parental involvement.
 For more information contact your child's school.